 Access Ryerson is a university wide initiative with a goal of removing barriers to the full participation of all community members with disabilities.
 Our mandate is to transform Ryerson into a leader of excellence in accessibility and inclusion of persons with disabilities, and in so doing, fulfill and exceed the requirements of the Accessibility for Ontarians with Disabilities Act.

 Foundational principles and values

+The four core principles of the AODA are dignity, independence, integration and equal opportunity.
 In addition to the principles of the AODA, the following are values underpinning the Access Ryerson initiative as the basis to our overall approach:

 Accessibility at the start

 By providing the highest degree of accessibility possible at the outset, we ensure no new barriers will be created, avoiding problems later on.
 Every individual plays a role in ensuring accessibility from the start.

 By recognizing the relationship between social and physical barriers and disability, our focus is shifted to the environment and solutions to remove barriers, rather than to any perceived deficit of the person.

 The experience of disability is typically and historically perceived negatively as a deficit.
 Instead we consider the perspectives of persons with a disability beneficial to a wider and more inclusive perspective.

 Individual accommodation is an essential component of accessibility, however these are distinct approaches.
 The more accessible an environment/organization/process is from the start, the less need there will be for accommodation.
 Although a legal obligation may only require “accommodation as required”, ideally permanent accessibility solutions will be sought, reducing the need for individual accommodation.

 We recognize that barriers are rarely the sole responsibility of a single department, faculty or individual and can only be addressed with a collaborative approach.